wavemaker/docs/learn/teams/code-repository.md

 - Add a code repository
 - View or edit a code repository details
-- Add **Access type**
-- Delete a repository when project is deleted in WaveMaker Studio
-- Set a default branch in a code repository
 - Make a specific code repository as **default**
 - Remove a code repository